Everything truck drivers should know about Daylight Saving Time

 - If you work 1-10 a.m., it should show you worked eight hours because you moved forward one hour during that timeframe.

 - If you start your 10-hour break at 10 p.m.
 Saturday, your 10 hours off duty would normally be completed at 8 a.m.
-Sunday, but because this is a DST day, you have only had nine hours off at this time and will need to stay off until 9 a.m. to have 10 actual hours off your break.
+Sunday, but because this is a DST day, you have only had nine hours off at this time and will need to stay off until 9 a.m. to have an actual 10hour break.

 Schneider has almost fully transitioned to driver tablets but has a couple mobile communications platforms currently in use.
-The times for the duty status will show a Standard Time designation (EST, CST, etc.) for statuses before the time change, and a Daylight Time designation (EDT, CDT, etc.) after the time change.
-Since this is not a standard day, the time on your March 14 log will add up to 23 hours, regardless of what device you use.
+The times for the duty status on your tablet will show a Standard Time designation (EST, CST, etc.) for statuses before the time change, and a Daylight Time designation (EDT, CDT, etc.) after the time change.
+Since March 13 is not a standard day, the time on your March 13 log will add up to 23 hours, regardless of what device you use.

 - Omnitracs MCP200 device: Your device will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
 If you are on the same duty status at the time change, the graph will show a gap from 2 to 3 a.m.